 What is Maths Mastery?

-- Depth of understanding is also developed through pupils’ communication about maths using the correct mathematical language.
-When pupils are asked to explain, justify and prove their ideas they are deepening their understanding of a concept.
+- Depth of understanding is also developed through children’s communication about maths using the correct mathematical language.
+When children are asked to explain, justify and prove their ideas, they are deepening their understanding of a concept.

-- Another way of developing a depth of understanding is by encouraging pupils to think mathematically.
-This is done by providing lots of opportunities for pupils to investigate planned open questions that require them to sort and compare, seek patterns and look for rules.
+- Another way of developing a depth of understanding is by encouraging children to think mathematically.
+This is done by providing lots of opportunities for children to investigate planned open questions that require them to sort and compare, seek patterns and look for rules.

 Progression of Skills